 You've seen someone do it.
-Breathe on his binocular's eyepiece and then rub the glass with the corner of his shirt.
-Poor guy, he never knew he just degraded every image he would ever see with that binocular again.
+Breathe on the binocular's eyepiece and then rub the glass with the corner of a shirt.
+Poor birder, he never knew he just degraded every image he would ever see with that binocular again.

-The breathe-and-rub method is really a formula for frosting the glass—like a glass shower door.
-A primary ingredient of dust is silica—in other words, tiny rocks.
+The breathe-and-rub method is really way to frost the glass—like a glass shower door.
+A primary ingredient of dust is silica — in other words, tiny rocks.
 Silica is harder than glass.
 If you rub dust across your eyepiece, you gouge microscopic scratches into the glass and the ultra-thin coatings on lenses.

 You can't see the scratches individually, because they're so small, but they scatter light.
 And so over time your binocular begins to give a cloudy image.